 - Register for classes.

-- Submit a request for accommodation and provide documentation of your physical, mental health, and/or learning disability.
+- Submit a request for accommodation and provide documentation of your physical, mental, and/or learning disability.

 - Work with the Accessibility Services Coordinator to establish how much information you wish to disclose and to whom you wish to disclose it to best facilitate your accommodations.